nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 To support the Return to Admin Level Feature, `BackAdminCommand` implements the following operation:
 * `BackAdminCommand#execute()` - Calls `Access#setModuleLevel()` to set the `Access` Object's `level` attribute's value to `adminLevel` if its current value is the `moduleLevel`

+***Example***

+For instance, the user is currently in the Module `CS2113T` and would like to return to the Admin Level.
+A detailed description of what happens is shown below:

+Step 1: The user enters `back`.

+Step 2: The user input is parsed by `Parser`, and `Parser` creates a `BackCommandParser` object, which in turn creates a `BackAdminCommand` object

+Step 3: `BackAdminCommand` is executed, and `Access#setModuleLevel()` is called.

+Step 4: `Access#setModuleLevel()` verifies that the user is not on the Admin level at the moment, and calls `Access#setBackAdminLevel()`, which sets the user back into the Admin Level.

 The following sequence Diagrams illustrates how the Return to Admin Level Feature is executed: